 Dr. Marshall received her undergraduate degree from Drake University in Des Moines, Iowa and her medical degree from the University of Minnesota Medical School.
 She completed a combined residency program in Family Medicine and Obstetrics at UC Davis in 2007.
 After residency, she joined the faculty at UC Davis.
 Her passions include teaching residents and medical students, especially in the areas of women's health, obstetrics, family planning and well child care.
 Dr. Marshall has served as the director of the Family Medicine Obstetrics Program since 2012 and been an Associate Residency Program director since 2014.
 She's especially excited about her new role as the Family Medicine Residency Program Director!

 Dr. Melnikow received her M.D. degree from the University of California, San Francisco and completed her family practice residency training at the University of Massachusetts in 1987.
 She served as a family physician at the Fort Defiance Indian Hospital before joining the faculty of Case Western Reserve University.
 Since joining the department in 1992, Dr. Melnikow has explored her professional interest in women's health through her research on cancer screening and prevention issues in underserved populations, evaluation of women with abnormal pap smears, and cost effectiveness analyses.
 She is a nationally recognized leader in health services research with appointments on the United States Preventative Services Task Force, the National Institutes of Health’s Health Delivery and Methodologies Integrated Review Group, and is the vice chair for public health for the California Health Benefits Review Program.
-In addition to her role within the department, Dr. Melnikow also serves as the Director of the Center for Healthcare Policy & Research, an official organized research unit at UC Davis.

 Dr. Nesbitt graduated from the UC Davis School of Medicine in 1979 and did his family practice residency at the University of Washington affiliate in Spokane, WA.
 After practicing in California and Idaho for several years, he completed a faculty development fellowship at the University of Washington in Seattle.
 Dr. Nesbitt joined our faculty in 1988.
 His research interests include rural health, OB access to care issues, and telemedicine.
 As the Associate Vice Chancellor for Strategic Technologies and Alliances, he is responsible for advancing the UC Davis Health’s excellence in telemedicine.
 Toward that goal, he works closely with leaders throughout the state in developing partnerships with regional hospitals, clinics and centers to expand access to quality health care and create a statewide broadband telehealth network.
 He also ensures that faculty and staff excel at using innovative technologies to provide high-quality, state-of-the-art medical care.